 Remember to always make sure your goals are Specific, Measurable, Attainable, Realistic & Time-bound (SMART).

 Once you have established a process, monitoring social media shouldn’t take too long and will provide great insights to feed into many parts of your business.
-If you need more help download our guide on How to the monitor social media in 10 minutes a day.
+If you need more help download our guide on How to monitor social media in 10 minutes a day.